 While you can visit most tourist attractions and museums in Italy without a reservation, there are a few that you will want to book in advance to avoid long waits and a few where reservations are mandatory.
 These are the top sites and museums that you should buy tickets ahead for and where to buy them.

 If you want to see DaVinci's famous masterpiece, the Last Supper, in Santa Maria della Grazie church in Milan, you'll need to book two to three months ahead.
-To help preserve the painting, a limited number of visitors are allowed to enter for a time period of 15 minutes only.
-Last Supper tickets or guided tours can also be booked through Viator in US dollars.
+To help preserve the painting, a limited number of visitors are allowed to enter at a time.
+Last Supper tickets or guided tours can be booked through Viator in US dollars.

-The Uffizi is one of the most important museums in the world for Italian art, especially the art of the Renaissance.
+The Uffizi is one of the most important museums for Italian art, especially the art of the Renaissance.
 It's one of Florence's most visited attractions and visitors without ticket reservations can spend a long time in line.
 Buy Uffizi Gallery tickets from Viator.

 Rome's ancient Colosseum is one of the most visited sites in Rome and ticket lines can be very long.
-There are several ways to avoid the ticket line; see our tips for buying Rome Colosseum Tickets or buy a half-day ancient Rome walking tour that includes a visit to the Colosseum from Viator.
-If you're looking to upgrade your tour, so you can see the lower and upper sections of the Colosseum, you can book that as well on Viator.
+There are several ways to avoid the ticket line; see our tips for buying Rome Colosseum Tickets or book a half-day ancient Rome walking tour that includes a visit to the Colosseum.
+If you're looking to upgrade your tour, so you can see the lower and upper sections of the Colosseum, you can book that as well.

 The Vatican Museums, in Vatican City outside Rome, are a top attraction for visitors to Rome and Vatican City and entrance lines can be very long.
 The vast complex is the largest museum complex in the world and includes the famous Sistine Chapel.
 By buying tickets in advance or booking a tour you can skip the ticket line and get in quickly.
-Here's how to book tickets and tours for the Vatican Museums or buy advance tickets for the Vatican Museums and Sistine Chapel through Viator.Continue to 5 of 12 below.
+Here's how to book tickets and tours for the Vatican Museums or buy advance tickets for the Vatican Museums and Sistine Chapel.

 Siena Cathedral Gate of Heaven Tours